ibm-cloud-docs/BlockStorage/working-with-snapshots.md

    - Weekly
       - Specify the day of the week, hour, and minute that a snapshot is to be taken.
 The default is the current day, hour, and minute.
       - Select the number of weekly snapshots to be retained before the oldest is discarded.
 3. Click **Save**, and create another schedule with a different frequency.
-If the total number of scheduled snapshots is over 50, you receive a warning message and won't be able to save.
+If the total number of scheduled snapshots is over 50, you receive a warning message and are not be able to save.

-The list of the snapshots are displayed as they're taken in the **Snapshots** section of the **Detail** page.
+The list of the snapshots is displayed as they're taken in the **Snapshots** section of the **Detail** page.

 ## Taking a manual Snapshot

 Manual snapshots can be taken at various points during an application upgrade or maintenance.
 You can also take snapshots across multiple servers that were temporarily deactivated at the application level.

-There's a maximum limit of 50 manual snapshots per storage volume.
+The maximum limit of snapshots per storage volume is 50.

 1. Click your storage volume.
 2. Click **Actions**.